MuckRock/documentcloud/docs/api/api.md

 `/api/<resource>/<id>/<subresource>/<subresource_id>/`

 It generally works the same as a resource, except scoped to the parent resource.
-TODO: expand on how this works, or examples

 TODO: Examples